 Spark Structured Streaming is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.
-Structured Streaming provides fast, scalable, fault-tolerant, end-to-end exactly-once stream processing without the user having to reason about streaming.
+Structured Streaming provides fast, scalable, fault-tolerant, end-to-end exactly-once stream processing.
 You can express your streaming computation the same way you would express a batch computation on static data.
 You can use the Dataset/DataFrame API in Scala, Java, Python or R to express streaming aggregations, event-time windows, stream-to-batch joins, etc. The Spark SQL engine runs it incrementally and continuously, and updates the final result as streaming data continues to arrive.
 The computation is executed on the same optimized Spark SQL engine.

-- Support to run on Spark 2.2 and later versions.
+- Is supported on Spark 2.2 and later versions.

-- Support to run long-running tasks.
+- Supports long-running tasks.
 Spark structured streaming jobs do not have 36 hours timeout limit unlike batch jobs.

-- Ability to monitor health of the job.
+- Allows you to monitor health of the job.

-- Support for various input data sources, such as Kafka, File system (S3), Kinesis, and Azure event hub.
+- Supports various input data sources, such as Kafka, File system (S3), Kinesis, and Azure event hub.

-- Support for various data sinks, such as Kafka, File system (S3), Kinesis, and Spark tables.
+- Supports various data sinks, such as Kafka, File system (S3), Kinesis, and Spark tables.

-- Optimized performance of stateful streaming queries using RocksDB.
+- Provides optimized performance for stateful streaming queries using RocksDB.